dhudsmith/schrod/README.md

 # schrod
-### *A fast, accurate, and simple module for solving the single particle Schrodinger equations in 1, 2, and 3 dimensions.*
+### *A simple, accurate, and fast module for solving the single particle Schrodinger equations in 1, 2, and 3 dimensions.*

 # Features: